-- They’re cheaper.
 Although cups can be a bit pricier than buying, say, a packet of tampons, they last for a long time (some up to 12 years), making them much cheaper in the long run.
-Depending on which one you buy, you might see a saving in your first couple of periods – which means money saved to spend on other, more exciting things, like gin.
+Depending on which one you buy, you might see a saving in your first couple of periods, which means money saved to spend on other, more exciting things.

-- They’re good for the environment.
-Unlike tampons and pads that are made of trees and end up in landfill, most cups are reusable, so are pretty good runners in the green stakes.
+Unlike tampons and pads that are made of trees and end up in landfill, most menstrual cups are reusable, so are pretty good runners in the green stakes.

-- Arguably, they’re safer.
-When you use a tampon, there’s the risk of getting toxic shock syndrome (TSS), a rare but serious condition.
-The risk of TSS is lower when you use a cup.
-However, it is recommended that you clean out your cup after 12 hours of use at most, just to be safe.
+When you use a tampon, there’s the risk of getting toxic shock syndrome, a rare but serious condition.
+According to Lunette, the risk of TSS is very small when you use a cup.
+However, it's recommended that you clean out your cup after 12 hours of use at most, just to be safe.

-- No dryness.
-A cup doesn’t absorb blood – it collects it.
-This means that it does not cause vaginal dryness in the same way a tampon can.
+A menstrual cup doesn’t absorb blood – it collects it.
+This means that it doesn't cause vaginal dryness in the same way a tampon can.
 It also means that healthy bacteria in your vagina are allowed to thrive, so you’ll be less likely to get an infection.

-- They’re more comfortable.
-Many women find cups more comfortable than tampons or pads.
-Because they are made of soft silicone, they move and work with your body in a way that rigid tampons and scratchy pads don’t.
+Many women find menstrual cups more comfortable than tampons or pads.
+Because they're made of soft silicone, they move and work with your body in a way that rigid tampons and scratchy pads don’t.
 When inserted correctly, you won’t notice it’s there.

-- They protect you for longer.
-Depending on how heavy your period is and which which menstrual cup you use, you can keep yours in for up to 12 hours without emptying it.
+Depending on how heavy your period is and which menstrual cup you use, you can keep yours in for up to 12 hours without emptying it.
 Compared to the average use time of four to eight hours for tampons and pads, a cup provides a much longer period (pun intended) of protection.
 You can even sleep with one in, avoiding the 6.30am must-run-to-the-loo-to-change-my-tampon dash…because since when should a period curtail your lie-in?

-- Fewer leaks.
-Once you get used to using your cup, you’ll probably find that you experience few to no leaks.
-This is due to the tight seal that is formed between the cup and your vaginal wall – that blood isn’t going anywhere.
+Once you get used to using your menstrual cup, you’ll probably find that you experience few to no leaks.
+This is due to the tight seal formed between the cup and your vaginal wall – designed for preventing leaks, that blood isn’t going anywhere.
 They also hold up to a third more blood than tampons and pads, so are much less likely to get overfull.

-- Good for active sports and travelling.
 If your day involves sports or travelling, it’s a real advantage not to have to think about multiple pad or tampon changes.
-The joy of a cup is that you can put it in in the morning and forget about it until the evening (although do check the packaging for exactly how many hours you can keep yours in for) which means one less thing to think about.
+The joy of a cup is that you can put it in in the morning and forget about it until the evening (although do check the packaging for exactly how many hours you can keep yours in for), which means one less thing to think about.

 Cons of menstrual cups

-- They’re more expensive.
-Depending on which ones you choose, a menstrual cup can set you back anywhere up to about £25.
-Although it does work out significantly cheaper in the long run compared to buying tampons, we can’t deny that it’s a hefty chunk of cash to spend on a sanitary product.
+Depending on which ones you choose, a menstrual cup can set you back anywhere up to £30.
+Although it does work out significantly cheaper in the long run compared to buying tampons or pads, we can’t deny that it’s a hefty chunk of cash to spend on a sanitary product.
 Let’s just say it might not be your most exciting buy ever, but it could just be your most useful.

-- They’re a bit fiddly.
-When you first try to use a cup, there’s a good chance that you’ll spend longer than usual in the loo.
+When you first try to use a menstrual cup, there’s a good chance that you’ll spend longer than usual in the loo.
 You may find yourself reading the instructions three times over and still wondering just how you’re going to get it up there.
-But with a bit of patience and practice, it will all fit into place (ahem).
+But most women find that it just takes patience and practice.

-- They can be messy.
-As they don’t absorb blood but instead collect it, things can get a little messy when it comes to taking them out.
-It doesn't take long to get into the routine of quick insertion/removal.
+As they don’t absorb blood but instead collect it, things can get a little messy when it comes to taking a menstrual cup out.
+However, it doesn't usually take long to get into the routine of quick insertion/removal.

 Menstrual cup FAQs